 To effectively manage and prevent migraines, experts often suggest getting a massage every four to six weeks.
 This regular interval helps keep chronic muscle tension at bay, preventing the tight knots in your neck and shoulders that can trigger a migraine.
 A consistent schedule allows your therapist to address problem areas before they become acute, maintaining a state of relaxation in your body.
 Of course, it’s important to listen to your body.
 You and your therapist can adjust the frequency based on your needs, ensuring your massage services provide continuous, preventative care rather than just temporary relief.

-Combine Massage with Other Therapies
+Pairing Massage with Other Treatments

 Massage therapy is a powerful tool, but it often works best as part of a comprehensive wellness plan.
 For many people, the most effective migraine management strategy combines massage with other treatments recommended by a doctor.
 This might include medication, physical therapy, acupuncture, or stress-reduction practices like yoga and meditation.
 Using massage as a complementary therapy can enhance the effects of your other treatments.
 It helps your body relax, reduces stress, and eases muscle tension, creating a better internal environment for healing and making your primary treatments even more effective.
 Always keep your doctor informed about any complementary therapies you are using.